 Instructions for first four weeks after surgery for luxating patellas (flopping kneecaps):

-and there are quite a few more homework pages to be found following the links in the menu at the top of the page or by using the search feature.
+and there are a few more homework pages to be found by following the links in the menu at the top of the page or by using the search feature.

 2) In addition to thoroughly reading any of that info (some of which now includes exercises available in book form), please watch > this video < twice, and begin to do this massage daily for a month:

 Please watch the video to see my recommendations on method of use for massager unit AND so you will hopefully have success introducing the massager.

 There are written instructions under the video on the linked page.

 Here is what the massager looks like, and if you click on the picture, you may buy it on Amazon if you choose:

 3) If your pet is still limping 5-7 days or more after surgery, please read this > pain post < all the way through!

 There is more on the topic of pain within the books-